oconnor0/BeaconRoad/Book/422-PlanningAndEngagements.md

 ### Major Advantages / Disadvantages

 * Is this operation particularly bold or daring?
-Gain Edge.
+Gain +1 Tier.
 Is this operation overly complex or contingent on many factors?
-Roll Snag.
+Roll -1 Tier.
 * Does the **plan's detail** expose a vulnerability of the target or hit them where they're weakest?
-Gain Edge.
+Gain +1 Tier.
 Is the target strongest against this approach, or do they have particular defenses or special preparations?
-Roll Snag.
+Roll -1 Tier.
 * Can any of your **friends or contacts** provide aid or insight for this operation?
-Gain Edge.
+Gain +1 Tier.
 Are any **enemies or rivals** interfering in the operation?
-Roll Snag.
+Roll -1 Tier.
 * Are there any **other elements** that you want to consider?
-Maybe a lower-Tier target will give you Edge.
-Maybe a higher-Tier target will give you Snag.
+Maybe a lower-Tier target will give you +1 Tier.
+Maybe a higher-Tier target will give you -1 Tier.
 Maybe there's a situation that makes the operation more or less tricky.

 The engagement roll assumes that the Characters are approaching the target as intelligently as they can, given the plan and detail they provided, so we don't need to play out tentative probing maneuvers, special precautions, or other ponderous non-action.
 The engagement roll covers all of that.
 The Characters are already in action, facing the first obstacle---up on the rooftop, picking the lock on the window; kicking down the door of the rival gang's lair; maneuvering to speak with a Lord at the masquerade party; etc.